prayas59/prayas59/README.md

 ## 🧠 About Me

-I’m a Full Stack Developer focused on building scalable, real-world applications.
+I’m a Full Stack Developer focused on building practical and scalable web applications using the MERN stack.
-Currently working at TCS, gaining hands-on experience with Angular, .NET, and enterprise systems.

-I enjoy solving practical problems — from API design to performance optimization and user experience.
+I enjoy turning ideas into real products — from designing backend APIs to creating smooth and responsive user interfaces.

-💡 What I bring:
+💡 What I work with:

+* React.js, Next.js, Node.js, Express.js
-* MERN stack & modern web technologies
+* MongoDB & basic SQL
-* Strong system design, APIs & database knowledge
+* REST APIs & full-stack development
-* Experience working in production environments
-* Clean, efficient, maintainable code mindset

 🚀 Currently:

 * Building a real-time chat application (Next.js + WebRTC)
-* Exploring system design & scalable architectures
+* Working on a fitness booking platform with CRM features

+⚡ What drives me:
+I like solving real-world problems through code and continuously improving my development skills by building projects.

-⚡ Goal:
+🎯 Goal:
-To build impactful, scalable products that solve real problems.
+To grow into a strong full-stack developer who can build scalable and impactful products.

 ---